Badgerati/Pode/docs/Tutorials/Misc/CronExpressions.md

 # Cron Expressions

-[Schedules](../../Functions/Core/Schedule/) in Pode use cron expressions to define when they trigger.
+[`Schedules`](../../../Functions/Core/Schedule/) and [`Auto Server Restarting`](../../ServerRestarting/AutoRestarting) in Pode use cron expressions to define when they trigger.
 This page is a brief overview of the expressions supported by Pode.

 ## Basic

-Pode supports all basic features of cron expressions in the following format:
+Pode supports all basic features of cron-expressions in the following format:

 ```
 <min> <hour> <day-of-month> <month> <day-of-week>